geetmankar/ML-Projects/CIFAR100-CNN/README.md

 # An easily extensible and modifiable code to classify objects in the CIFAR100 Datasets using ResNet34

-## FINE TUNING OF MODEL HYPERPARAMETERS IS STILL UNDERWAY

 Some aspects of programming design I recently learned have been applied in the project.
 For example:
 - The dataloaders are created by a separate function, exhibiting a _factory pattern_ (a similar thing is done to generate directories for the logs).